brenns10/brennan.io/_posts/2015-08-22-python-and-py.md

 ---
 title: Python and Pie!
 layout: post
+description: >
+  For freshman orientation I wrote and presented a tutorial on how to create a Twitter bot using the powerful Python ecosystem.
+Tweet @pypie15bot to get a random Taylor Swift lyric!
+keywords: python twitter cwru taylor swift
 ---

 Every year at the end of freshman orientation, incoming CWRU students get to